wellsst/wellsst.github.io/_posts/2019-09-06-react_diceware_grails_deploy.md

 Similar options to this are also available via https://console.run.pivotal.io, select marketplace and find the services you require, this will also list capacities and prices for the other plans for each service.

-The service also needs to be bound but this is already done the the `manifest.yml`, otherwise us `cf bind-service` or the WebUI.
+The service also needs to be bound but this is already done in the `manifest.yml`, otherwise us `cf bind-service` or the WebUI.

 ### Deploy it

 Its a simple 3 steps:

 1. `gradle assemble` - Build fresh
-2. `cf push` - Push the build up to the remote
+2. `cf push diceware` - Push the build up to the remote, and diceware is the name of the app being created
 3. `cf logs diceware --recent` - View the logs

 Put it all together into one command line: